Food Will Win the War: Morale booster

 The animation is a morale-boosting piece.
-The depiction that production was stretched, but Americans maintaining social solidarity and utilising goods was a necessity.
+The depiction in that production was stretched, but Americans maintaining social solidarity and utilising goods was a necessity.
 The Allies needed Americans to persist with their efforts on the home front.
-'Hang on, we will win if you pitch in'– if the American people continued high levels of production, a successful war effort would emerge.
+One message 'Hang on, we will win if you pitch in' meant if the American people continued high levels of production, a successful war effort would emerge.
 Lindley Fraser explains that America succeeded specifically in this, providing the home front with a vigorous and enthusiastic picture of the importance of their war effort.
 Adolf Hitler was aware of America's mass production and for this reason was anxious about American intervention.
 Subsequently, he attempted to halt American shipping with German U-Boats.
-Submarines did cause a decline in American shipping.
-However, this was not influential enough to decrease the effect of American production in the outcome of the war.
+Submarines did cause a decline in American shipping, but this was not influential enough to decrease the effect of American production in the outcome of the war.

 Importance of agriculture

 The animation stressed the importance of American agriculture.
 The title emphasised this point clearly: 'Food will win the War'.
 Secretary of Agriculture Claude Wickard was most aware of the importance of agriculture, as he explained that America would need to feed a minimum of 10 million Britons.
 Therefore, it was important for production to continue to grow, as well as exports.
 Figures show that exports of domestic products quadrupled from 1935 to 1945, demonstrating the continuous growth of output and production.

-The animation was produced in 1942, the same time in which there were labor shortages – this was also warning Americans of possible hardship and long hours from those unknown to it to in order to maintain required levels of productivity; without adequate farmers the war effort would suffer.
+The animation was produced in 1942, the same time in which there were labor shortages - this was also a warning that Americans will have possible hardship and long hours from those unknown to it to in order to maintain required levels of productivity; without adequate farmers the war effort would suffer.
 Women and children were drafted in to farms to maintain production levels during the labour shortages.
 The animation depicts farmers as being crucial to the war effort, and its eventual victory.